You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Has not been convicted of any criminal offence,

-• Renounces or loses his or her previous citizenship,
+• Renounces or loses their previous citizenship,

 • Is committed to the German Constitution and does not support any anti-constitutional efforts or credibly distance themselves from previous support,